Morpeth Harriers F.C.: North-eastern league

 The north-east football landscape was transformed by the legalization of professionalism; Sunderland A.F.C. had rich backers and the two leading Newcastle clubs merged to form Newcastle United, and both joined national leagues, which enabled them to earn the income to pay for their players.
 The Harriers, like many north-east clubs, lacked such resources, and turned to local football to generate income.

-In 1890-91, the club was a founder member of the North-Eastern League, but the League was plagued with financial difficulties and organizational problems.
+In 1889–90, the club was a founder member of the North-Eastern League, but the League was plagued with financial difficulties and organizational problems.
 Each club should have played 18 matches, but, by April, no team had played more than 15, and the competition seems to have petered out - disastrously for the Harriers, as, with 19 points from 13 games, the club was top.
 By May, the media were seeking information as to what was happening, in vain.

 Consequently, with only a precarious income, the club ceased operations in 1891.

 Colours

 The club played in black shirts with a yellow hoop.
+The revived club also wore amber and black.

 Second incarnation

 In 1897, two clubs in Morpeth, AFC and YMCA, merged to form a new Morpeth Harriers.
 The new club replaced Morpeth YMCA in the East Northumberland League.

-The club finished joint top of the table with Seghill FC in 1898-99, with 37 points from 24 matches.
+The club finished joint top of the table with Seghill FC in 1898–99, with 37 points from 24 matches.
 Had goal average or goal difference been applied as a tie-breaker, the Harriers would have been champions; however the League ordered a play-off, which Seghill won.
-However the club won the title the following year and in 1900-01 the club joined the higher-profile Northern Alliance.
+However the club won the title the following year and in 1900–01 the club joined the higher-profile Northern Alliance.

-The club struggled in its first season, finishing 12th, but in 1901-02 finished 4th, behind only the reserve sides of Newcastle United, Sunderland, and Middlesbrough.
-In 1902-03, with the reserve sides excluded, the Harriers won the League by 8 clear points.
+The club struggled in its first season, finishing 12th, but in 1901–02 finished 4th, behind only the reserve sides of Newcastle United, Sunderland, and Middlesbrough.
+In 1902–03, with the reserve sides excluded, the Harriers won the League by 8 clear points.

 However, by the end of the decade, the club was finishing bottom of the table.
-The 1909-10 season left the club without a deficit and evicted from their ground.
+The 1909–10 season left the club without a deficit and evicted from their ground.
 A report that "it seems the old team's days are numbered" was prophetic as the club resigned from the Alliance and disbanded.